Dikaayyy/Kerjo-Lee-App/README.md

 8. **Set Up Geolocator Location:**
-   - Open file in: 'lib>app>controllers>page_index_controller.dart' change latitude and longitude as you want, because if you in > 100 m from location point you can't presence.
+   - Open file in: `lib>app>controllers>page_index_controller.dart` change latitude and longitude as you want, because if you in > 100 m from location point you can't presence.

 9. Run the app: `flutter run`